atomisthq/docs/docs/user/kubernetes.md

     --from-literal=webhooks="https://webhook.atomist.com/atomist/kube/teams/$workspace_id"
 ```

-k8vent cannot be deployed in a cluster-wide mode only listening to a
-subset of namespaces.
-To achieve this configuration, you must deploy
-it in each namespace you want reported on.

 #### Namespace-scoped mode

+If you want the Atomist utilities manage and report on multiple, but
+not all, namespaces, deploy them in namespace-scoped mode in each of
+the namespaces you want it to manage/report on.

 ##### k8-automation